hassio-addons/addon-traccar/README.md

 ## About

-Traccar is modern GPS Tracking Platform, which is now available as an Hass.io add-on and allows you to run your GPS Tracking software without any cloud.
+[Traccar][traccar] is modern GPS Tracking Platform, which is now available as an Hass.io add-on and allows you to run your GPS Tracking software without any cloud.

 Traccar supports more protocols and device models than any other GPS tracking system on the market, straight from your Hass.io instance.
 You can select GPS